tplisson/hcta/state/README.md

 ### Local

-By default, local file call `terraform.tfstate`
+By default, TF state is stored in local file `terraform.tfstate`

 ### Remote